 Or, perhaps we should take one more step back: Who is your audience?
 Do you know?

-Targeting a 13-34 year-old demographic?
+Trendy boutique targeting a 13-34 year-old demographic?
 Snapchat’s your bet.

 Or, are you targeting professionals in your industry who get a lot of their news from LinkedIn?
 Research and tap into the power of LinkedIn Groups and getting your content on Pulse’s radar.